bichanw/automaticRidgeRegression/README.md

 # automaticRidgeRegression
-Maximum-evidence linear regression with ridge and graph Laplacian (smoothing) priors
+Maximum-evidence linear regression with ridge and smooth-ridge priors